When Effort May Fail: Equilibria of Shared Effort with a Threshold: Conclusions and Future Work

 Our main conceptual contribution is narrowing down a Nash equilibrium to a new solution concept, discovering that without suppression of whole budgets, Nash equilibria have no profitable cyclical deviations.
 That inspires thinking about other interactions and relevant solution concepts, which may coincide on important classes of games, motivating much future work.

 Further directions for future work follow.
 Since the real value usually depends on the total contribution linearly up to a point, we should study piecewise project functions.
 Sometimes the value of the project grows in discrete steps; for example, in the times required to complete a product or to complete a certain part of an article.
 In those cases, replacing our linear model with a discrete value function would require us to check which properties still hold, and this more precise model would also inspire further realistic models in game theory.
 More generally, we would like to extend our complete theoretical characterization of the existence of (pure) \NE{} \ifthenelse{\equal{\version}{AAMAS_02_2014}}{ to far budgets, and also }{ } to more than two players and to various non-linear project functions.
 Next, we can try finding various \NE{} that are not yet analysed analytically by approximately finding a best response and extending the simulations to more than two projects.
 Our simulations possess extra range representativeness because of the multiplication invariance, and we have tried to consider the practically realistic ranges parameters.
 Still, the parameter range of the simulations should be extended based on the studied scenario.
 Another numerical approach is discretizing the game and applying off-the-shelf software to find the equilibria of the discretization, such as Gambit~\footnote{\url{http://gambitproject.readthedocs.io/en/v15.1.1/intro.html\#}} or Game Theory Explorer~\footnote{\url{http://banach.lse.ac.uk/}}.
 Since randomization can be deliberately undertaken or describe beliefs or uncertain behaviour ~\cite[\sectn{3.2}]{OsborneRubinstein94}, we would like to find concrete mixed equilibria to be able to advise on playing them or at least predict the outcomes, like we do here for the pure equilibria.
-Finally, we would like to vary the model, studying a relative threshold that depends on the median of the contributions, to dampen the influence of extreme contributors, or studying an absolute threshold, and imposing further constraints on the players.
+Moreover, we would like to vary the model, studying a relative threshold that depends on the median of the contributions, to dampen the influence of extreme contributors, or studying an absolute threshold, and imposing further constraints on the players.
+Another option is introducing an explicit cost of effort, to model optional costs.
+This would change the set of equilibria, in particular eliminating suppressed players.
+This would also eliminate the continuum of equilibria when the suppressed player can do anything.
 Converting important interactions, like investment policies of political campaigns, to our model opens a promising avenue, too.